jramos/cgminer_manager/README.md

 A web manager for cgminer instances written in Ruby on Rails.

-## Note

-This application is intended to only be used on a secure local network.
-By default, it will only allow access from 127.0.0.1.

 ## Requirements

 * [Ruby](https://www.ruby-lang.org) (~> 1.9.3, ~> 2.0.0, ~> 2.1.0)